Xvareon/Dragon-Mounts-Legacy-Tweaked/README.md

 MOD LINK: https://www.curseforge.com/minecraft/mc-mods/dragon-mounts-legacy-tweaked

 NOTICE: This is a fork of Dragon Mounts: Legacy by Kay9Unit, for the original mod please go to their page, all credits go to them and their contributors but do not report bugs caused by this fork to them!
 Report it to me instead.

 This mod is incompatible with Dragon Mounts Patches since it incorporated the issues that dragon mounts patches fixes.
 The mixins will be incompatible with the base code.
 This is also incompatible with the original Dragon Mounts Legacy mod as this is a standalone mod, be advised.

 TWEAKS:

 - New Dragon Breaths!
 Besides Fire, there are Ice, Storm, Wither, Sculk, and Ender Breaths now corresponding to appropriate dragon breeds.

 - Dragons now shoot breath balls occasionally when in combat.

 - When ridden, dragons can shoot fireballs via keybind (default: G)

 - Dragons can be dual ridden by players
-- The owner is the only one that can control the dragon
-- The owner is the only one that can activate the fireball breath via keybind
-- When the owner dismounts, dies, or disconnects, the 2nd passenger will be forcefully dismounted as well
+-- The owner is the only one that can control the dragon -- The owner is the only one that can activate the fireball breath via keybind -- When the owner dismounts, dies, or disconnects, the 2nd passenger will be forcefully dismounted as well

 - Dragons can now be given armor via Copper, Iron, Gold, Emerald, Diamond, and Netherite blocks.
 Each provide a different armor value.
 Armor can be retrieved via shear like the saddle.
 If given another block while wearing armor, the armor will swap and the player will get the previous armor's block back.

 - Added Chest Mechanics.
 Players can give dragons a chest and they can access them via keybind (default: H) whenever they are riding them or looking at them (vanilla interaction range).
 Chest can be retrieved via shear like the saddle.
 If the dragon dies or the chest is sheared away from the dragon, the contents drop to the ground.

 - Added Wander Mode.
 In this state, the dragon will be anchored in an area.
 The area size is configurable.
+To set your dragon to wander mode, simply shift right click (like how you make them sit or follow).
+There would be a text indicating which mode they are currently on (this also shows when dismounting).
+The modes will cycle into these three: sit, follow, and wander.
+When you ride the dragon upon setting them to follow or wander, upon dismounting, they will retain that mode.
+However, when the dragon is in sit mode and you ride and dismount, they will be in a 4th mode (neutral mode, they don't go back to sitting).

 - New Dragon textures and Dragon Types!